Renesas-SST/meta-renesas/meta-rzg2l/docs/recipes-docs/rzpi-readme/files/README.md

 28 directories, 92 files
 ```

+**The above structure is built using the target image `IMAGE=core-image-qt`.
+Other images will have the same structure.**

 ### eSDK

 The extensible SDK makes it easy to add new applications and libraries to an image, modify the source for an existing component, test changes on RZ/G2L-SBC, and ease integration into the rest of the OpenEmbedded Build System.